Guide to Cybersecurity Internships 2025: Skills, Growth & Success

 There are varying parameters and time commitments when it comes to these types of programs.
 Let’s examine the different types of internships:

 • Paid internships.
-Many companies are increasingly recognizing the value of a paid internship, especially when it comes to recruiting and hiring potential employees.
+Many companies are increasingly recognizing the value of paid cybersecurity internships, especially when it comes to recruiting and hiring potential employees.
 The compensation may be lower than an entry-level salary, but a paid internship is an ideal choice for those interested in advancing their cybersecurity career, especially current undergraduate students or graduate students who are looking for a source of income.
-Plus, paid internships are 52% more likely to result in a full-time job offer.
+Plus, paid internships are 66.4% more likely to receive at least one job offer, whereas only 43.7% of unpaid interns did in 2024.

 • Unpaid internships.
 Some internships will offer college credit in lieu of a paycheck (it’s best if you can find a position, however, that offers both.)
-Unpaid internships are more common in non-profit, social service and government areas.
+Unpaid internships are more common in the non-profit, social service and government sectors.

 • Internships for college credit.
 These types of internship programs are approved by the college or university and may be paid or unpaid.
 They may take place over the course of a semester or during the summer break.